rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 Academic research confirmed these trends with increasing rigor.
 Two studies stand out:

-**Harvard Business School data** showed three trend lines for job openings by seniority since the inception of ChatGPT (late 2022): the blue line (senior positions) continued to rise; the green line (average) was flat; and the red line (junior/entry-level) declined below the baseline.
+**Harvard Business School data** showed three trend lines for job openings by seniority since the launch of ChatGPT (late 2022): the blue line (senior positions) continued to rise; the green line (average) was flat; and the red line (junior/entry-level) declined below the baseline.
 The message is stark: if you are Jeff Dean, you are fine.
 If you are a junior developer, ChatGPT may already be a credible substitute.

 **Brynjolfsson, Chandar, and Chen (2025)**, in their paper "Canaries in the Coal Mine?", provided the most rigorous evidence to date using high-frequency ADP payroll data.
 Their headline finding: a **13% relative decline in employment** for early-career workers (ages 22--25) in the most AI-exposed occupations --- particularly software developers --- with declines concentrated in roles where AI automates (rather than augments) human labor.
 Critically, in occupations where AI *augments* rather than replaces, youth employment actually showed a positive trajectory ([Brynjolfsson et al., 2025](https://digitaleconomy.stanford.edu/wp-content/uploads/2025/08/Canaries_BrynjolfssonChandarChen.pdf); see also [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5425555)).